GoAbroad

 March 06, 2019by: Alexis Power - United States

-Choosing to go to Ecuador’s Amazon with Amazon Learning was one of the best decisions I ever made.
+Choosing to go to Ecuador’s Amazon with Beyond Travels was one of the best decisions I ever made.
 Andy connected me with just the kind of people I wanted to live and work with.
 It is 6 months later and I still regularly call my host family.
 I grew so much as a person while I was there and I got to learn and experience things that most people in the world will never get to experience!

 Program Details